weihaolun/bikesharing/README.md

 <img width="1440" alt="2  Checkout Times for Users" src="https://user-images.githubusercontent.com/84211948/133383887-97aca310-6464-4601-91d1-9167be4d39ad.png">

 **3. Checkout Times by Gender**

+Similar to the previous graph, this page also shows the checkout times, while also divided by genders.
+The gender breakdown is included on this board as a reference.
+The trip duration trend for each gender has similar pattern to the overall users’: peak at 5-6 minutes and mostly within 50 minutes.
+At the same time, we can conclude that the distribution of number of rides among genders also follows the gender breakdown.

 <img width="1440" alt="3  Checkout Times by Gender" src="https://user-images.githubusercontent.com/84211948/133383904-ef5057d4-2f1d-444d-9263-ae6883f06f02.png">

 **4. Trips by Weekday for Each Hour**